agung-madani/convert-repository-zip-Into-text/README.md

 # Convert Repository into Readable Text Format

-This application enables users to convert the content of a repository stored in a ZIP file into readable text format, so you can use in your **ChatGPT** as a free programmer
+This application enables users to convert the content of a repository stored in a ZIP file into readable text format, so you can use in your **ChatGPT** as a F2P players

 ## Getting Started